dnfield/OpenInExternalBrowser/README.md

 Ctrl+Click in the editor to launch an external web browser instead of using the default in-process browser.

-Forked to add support for file:/// URIs, as well as options to select how to open the URI.
+Forked to add support for file:/// URIs, as well as options to select how to open URIs and whether to support others (mailto, ftp, telnet).